 13. Use Plenty Of Protective Packaging

-Don’t scrimp on packaging.
-When it comes to protecting glassware and delicate ornaments make sure you’re generous with the bubble wrap to avoid any common moving day mishaps like breakages.
+Don’t scrimp on the packaging.
+When it comes to protecting glassware and delicate ornaments, make sure you’re generous with the bubble wrap to avoid any common moving day mishaps like breakages.

 14. Store Wine Glasses Upside Down

 Ensure wine glasses are packed rim down, instead of upright and ensure spaces between glasses are filled with packaging materials – this will help to minimise the risk of breakages.

 Even if you’re using a professional removals company, you might still have some personal effects that mean the world to you that you may not want to trust in the hands of anyone else.
 Loses and breakages sadly can occur, so to put your mind at ease, you might want to transport items of sentimental value yourself for total peace of mind.

 16. Use Towels, Bedding & Undies As Packaging

 Consider using bed linen, towels and underwear inside your boxes or crates to help protect fragile items that you pack.
 Balled up socks and bath towels, for example, are great at cushioning valuables, but the downside is that you’ll end up with towels, bedding, random underwear and clothing to sort out when it comes to unpacking.

 17. Let Crate Handling Equipment Take The Strain